Supporting your friends if they don't get the grades they need

 Everyone responds to bad news in different ways.
 Here are some ways you can help your friends feel better if they don't get the grades they need on results day.

-We're all familiar with the feeling of receiving bad news, or not doing as well as we expected.
+We all know what if feels like to receive bad news, or to not do as well as we expected.
 Even though you may have had a successful results day, you can still empathise with the emotions your friends are feeling.

 Receiving a disappointing exam result can be a shock to the system, especially if you worked hard and expected to do better.
 The most important thing is to let your friend know you're there for them and you'll support them in choosing their next steps.